FC Iberia 1999

-FC Saburtalo is a Georgian football club, based in Tbilisi, the capital of the country.
+FC Iberia 1999, formerly known as FC Saburtalo, is a Georgian football club, based in the Saburtalo District of Tbilisi, the capital of the country.

+Тhey have been the most decorated Georgian team since 2017 when the Erovnuli Liga was launched.

 History

-Saburtalo was founded on August 20, 1999 in Tbilisi.
+Saburtalo was founded on 20 August 1999, in Tbilisi.
 In 2005, the club was bought by Iberia Business Group and its owner Tariel Khechikashvili, who later became the Minister of Sport & Youth Affairs of Georgia.

-Saburtalo has one of the top football academies in the country.
-The club has a full-size stadium, called Bendela, with the capacity of 1,800 spectators.

-In March 2016, Manolo Hierro was appointed as the sporting director of the club.

-Saburtalo is the name of one of Tbilisi's central districts.